Click on a class below to read descriptions:

 What are the class rules?

 What should I wear for class?

-Most of the guidelines for clothing are optional, but there is one important requirement: No metal parts, such as zippers, buttons, clasps, etc. Very small piercings are ok, but larger piercings must be removed because they can get caught.
+Most of the guidelines for clothing are optional, but there is one important requirement: No metal parts, such as zippers, buttons, clasps, etc. Very small piercings are ok, but larger piercings must be removed because they can get caught in the silks.
 If you have an exposed surface piercing, you should wear a bandaid over it.

 Other than that, skin tight clothing is definitely recommended.
 Most people prefer to have clothing that covers the backs of their knees and armpits, but this is not required.
 Tights, yoga pants, or unitards work great.
 As you become more advanced and start working on drops, you will need to avoid clothing made of synthetic materials, which can melt.
 This is not an issue for beginners, although I do find that cotton clothes tend to give more friction on the silk than synthetics, which is good for beginners; but again, that's personal preference.